UniMath/agda-unimath/src/elementary-number-theory/strictly-decreasing-sequences-natural-numbers.lagda.md

 ## Properties

-### A sequence is strictly decreasing if and only if all its values are strictly strictly decreasing
+### A sequence is strictly decreasing if and only if all its values are strictly decreasing

 ```agda
 module _